Moreover, what of that filthy criminal Jesus! As we read on the sign Pilate is holding up, Jesus is guilty for having been accused…

 And while all of that sounds political and makes it seem that Jesus was guilty of political inconvenience, what’s really going on here is that the State is nervous about the goodness and kindness of Jesus, nervous that He is Truth Incarnate.

 Crucify Him!
 Crucify Him!

 Meanwhile, Jesus gives us a faith stronger than our death, strong enough to bring us to heaven.
 And that is our hope.
 Thank you, Jesus, for showing us how to do it right.
 Thank you for uniting us to yourself.
 Thank you for raising up the saints.
 Let us rejoice and be glad and leap for joy.

 Elijah with the flaming fiery sword on Mount Carmel, Israel.

-[This was written ten years ago.
-Today, precisely, is a good day to repost it.
-Padre Pio’s feast day. /// BTW, today marks 25 years in prison of Fr Gordon MacRae.
-Hail Mary… St Michael the Archangel… ///]
+[[It’s 2022.
+This was written now thirteen years ago.
+It’s Padre Pio’s feast day. /// BTW, today marks 28 years in prison of Father Gordon MacRae.
+Hail Mary… Saint Michael the Archangel… ]

 From the Letters of Saint Pius of Pietrelcina, priest (Epist.
 I, 1065; 1093-1095)